M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Methods

 \subsubsection{Optimal control formulation}

-Analogous to how optimal control~\cite{lewis2012optimal} can be formulated as maximum likelihood estimation in a probabilistic graphical model~\citep{levine2018reinforcement,sun2019tutorial}, the estimation of $\theta^{(B)}$ based on the profile likelihood like objective in \Cref{eq:likelihood_hv} for \Cref{fig:hyper_para_tune_bayes} is also a sequential decision process.
-From a statistical inference point of view, we are conducting a sequential inference (i.e., finding a sequence of $\mu$ in \Cref{eq:mpc_obj}), such that the last step $B$ has the best possible hyper-volume with respect to output $O$ (in a stochastic sense, see \Cref{fig:hypervolume}), where $O$ can be a performance metric like accuracy on the validation set in Bayesian optimization, or defined in \Cref{eq:output_R_and_ell} for our method.

-To reformulate the estimation problem as an optimal control problem, we present the sequential decision on choosing a sequence of multipliers $\mu^{(1)}, \cdots, \mu^{(B)}$ defined in \Cref{eq:srm} with respect to the objective function in \Cref{eq:mpc_obj} at iteration $B$ which promotes \Cref{eq:likelihood_hv}.
+Continuing from~\Cref{remark:est_control_dual}, to reformulate the estimation problem as an optimal control problem, we present the sequential decision on choosing multipliers $\mu^{(1)}, \ldots, \mu^{(B)}$ defined in \Cref{eq:srm} with respect to the objective function in \Cref{eq:mpc_obj} at iteration $B$ which promotes optimization of~\Cref{eq:likelihood_hv}.

-Here, we use $\theta$ to denote the neural network weights, which can be regarded as the state of a dynamic system, where the state transition is governed by a low level model parameter optimization dynamic $f_{\theta}$ in \Cref{eq:controller_theta_abs} (e.g.~ADAM ~\citep{kingma2014adam}).
-From a control theory point of view, $f_{\theta}$ depicts the uncertain dynamic of a plant to be controlled, while the task here is to define a controller to generate a $\mu$ sequence to guide the uncertain dynamic of $\theta$ with respect to plant output $O$, as depicted in \Cref{fig:control_diagram_fbopt}.We treat the loss terms $R(\cdot)$ and $\ell(\cdot)$ as the output of the system in \Cref{eq:output_R_and_ell}.
+Here, we use $\theta$ to denote the neural network weights, which can be regarded as the state of a dynamic system, where the state transition is governed by a low level model parameter optimization dynamic $f_{\theta}$ in \Cref{eq:controller_theta_abs} (e.g.~\citet{kingma2014adam}).
+From a control theory point of view, $f_{\theta}$ depicts the uncertain dynamic of a plant to be controlled, while the task here is to define a controller to generate a $\mu$ sequence to guide the uncertain dynamic of $\theta$ with respect to plant output $O$, as depicted in \Cref{fig:control_diagram_fbopt}.
+We treat the loss terms $R(\cdot)$ and $\ell(\cdot)$ as the output of the system in \Cref{eq:output_R_and_ell}.
 From a statistical point of view, $f_{\theta}$ corresponds to the parent structure of $\theta^{(k)}$ in \Cref{fig:hyper_para_tune_bayes}, which drives $\theta$ to the next value.